Stuntlover-TM/simplesettings/README.md

 # simplesettings
-A simple settings module for Python powered by the csv and ast module
+A simple settings module for Python powered by the csv and ast modules

 The settings file is not supposed to be readable for humans, and instead only for parsing for programs The human readable version is [in this repo](shh I didnt add a link yet)